Pierstoval/php-js-boilerplate/README.md

 Contains:

+* A `Makefile` that self-documents a lot of commands to run on the project
+* A whole Docker-based setup for development
+* PostgreSQL as default database
+* A standard static-site SvelteKit application for frontend
 * A PHP/Symfony app with Api Platform for backend
-* A default SvelteKit application for frontend
-* CSS powered by Tailwind
 * An OpenApi spec export/import process to allow frontend client to call the backend API
 * An administration panel powered by EasyAdmin
+* Unit tests made simple with Vitest
+* E2E/Browser testing with Playwright
+* Some default droppable code to allow you to quickly get into the project's whereabouts

 ## Create a new project